Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Appendix

 where $\matr{w}_c^{(*)}{'}(\lambda)$ is the transpose of $\matr{w}_c^{(*)}(\lambda)$ and $\lambda$ is the weighting of the two terms in the final loss.
 Hence, all the equations in main text containing the correlation coefficient are dependent on the channel combination weights $\matr{w}_c^{(*)}(\lambda)$, including the distance term $d(\matr{x}_j,\matr{x}_i)$ in \eqref{eq:silhouette}.
 Note also that, with a slight abuse of notation, the correlation coefficient notation $\rho(\matr{x}_i,\matr{x}_j)$ in main text in fact refers to the computation after combining the channels as in \eqref{eq:real-corr}.
 Consequently, the silhouette score of the instance $m_i(\lambda)$ and the overall silhouette score $m(\lambda)$ become dependent of $\matr{w}_c^{(*)}(\lambda)$, which we denote in this section by $m_i(\lambda,\matr{w}_c^{(*)}(\lambda))$, $m(\lambda,\matr{w}_c^{(*)}(\lambda))$, respectively, but do not show it in the main text for simplicity in exposition.

 On the other hand, the channel combination $\matr{w}_c^{(*)}(\lambda)$ is selected to maximize the overall silhouette score for the given predictions.
 The reason behind this selection is that the channel combination that maximizes the metric performance (i.e. silhouette score) is intuitively expected to describe the user's spatial characteristics well.
-However, since the direct maximization of this score is intractable, we follow a different strategy, and select the channel combination $\matr{w}_c^{(*)}(\lambda)$ that maximizes the overall silhouette score $m(\lambda,\matr{w}_c^{(*)}(\lambda))$ among the finite set of channel combination weights from the second layer (i.e. channel combination layer) of the DNN as
+However, since the direct maximization of this score is intractable, we follow a different strategy, and select the channel combination $\matr{w}_c^{(*)}(\lambda)$ that maximizes the overall silhouette score $m(\lambda,\matr{w}_c^{(*)}(\lambda))$ among the finite set of channel combination weights from the channel combination layer (e.g. second layer in \cite{ournetwork}) of the DNN as

 Here, we stress that the variables actually change across (and so are further dependent on) iterations in our Algorithm \ref{alg:adaptation}.
 This, to be more precise, requires a superscript $^{(t)}$ in notation but we dropped it for simplicity here and in main text as well.